Pediatric Orthopedic Surgeons treating a Mallet Finger

 • Put the other hand to work by pressing (blocking) the damaged finger’s middle joint.

-• Just the last joint should be bent downward for a count of 10, then it should be straightened for a further 10 counts.
+• Just the last joint should bend downward for a count of 10, then it should bend straight for a further 10 counts.

 • Perform this for 5 minutes, two to three times each day.
 This will strengthen the tendon and assist in regaining flexion.